andrewboyd79/EspressOrders/README.md

 ## User Goals
 Users of this website expect to be able to:
-- select and order coffee from their chosen coffee cart
+- Select and order coffee from their chosen coffee cart
-- customise and pay for their order securely
+- Customise and pay for their order securely
-- find out relevant information about the coffe cart
+- Find out relevant information about the coffe cart

 ## User Stories